 The Advisory Panel will want to see creative and interesting ways that charities make the most of this opportunity.
 Successful garden teams will be required to work closely with the RHS press office and shows department to maximise their involvement in the show.

-RHS Chelsea attracts a huge amount of media interest.
-If the garden is selected for the show, the charity and designer will have the chance to promote their story to the media and work with the RHS press office to maximise opportunities.
+The RHS Chelsea Flower Show attracts a huge amount of media interest.
+If your garden is selected by the RHS for the show, the good cause and designer will have the chance to promote their story to the media and work with the RHS press office to maximise media opportunities.
 They will be invited to organise a photo call on the garden on press day and take advantage of the many other media opportunities available at the show.
 Any press activity should be coordinated in conversation with the RHS press office.
-Charities are encouraged to find interesting and creative ways to get their message across and the story behind the garden is often of interest to media.
+Charities are encouraged to find interesting and creative ways to get their message across and the story behind the garden is often of interest to a wide variety of media.

 Show exhibitors are allocated a certain number of badges to allow contractors and staff to build and maintain the garden throughout the build up and show week.
 This allows designers and charities to engage with show visitors.
 Should an exhibitor wish to entertain guests or host events at the show, they will need to purchase RHS hospitality or show tickets outside of the Project Giving Back budget and make arrangements directly with the RHS.

 Sustainability is extremely important to Project Giving Back and we would strongly encourage the charities we involve to make good use of their gardens.
 We have allocated funds for the relocation of the gardens but they must prove to us that they will be publicly accessible and provide a public benefit.

 Any money from the sale of components from your garden, not on loan, should be for the sole benefit of the charity involved.